 Certified Forensic Examiner (CFE) – visit the website for the Association of Certified Fraud Examiners: www.acfe.com

-For informative websites about other careers in accounting, please visit:
+For informative websites/links about careers in accounting, please visit:

 - Careers in Accounting: www.careers-in-accounting.com